achammelinmukula/PHOENIX-GROUP/README.md

 PHOENIX GROUP
 TITLE OF PROJECT :SHOE BUSINESS ...
-DESCRIPTION  : we sell shoes of luxury how to run the page : you scroll down select what yoy need and add it to cart  and then  checkout 👍🏿 AHIMBISIBWE OWEN
+DESCRIPTION  : we sell shoes of luxury how to run the page : you scroll down select what yoy need and add it to cart  and then  checkout 👍🏿 walk in luxury with us AHIMBISIBWE OWEN
 24/0/02821/PS
 2400702821